withastro/astro/.changeset/soft-bags-flash.md

 "astro": patch
 ---

-Fix HMR in MDX deps in Content Collections
+Fixes HMR for MDX dependencies in Content Collections